-Brewhouse Yard will be opening in late summer 2021.
+Brewhouse Yard will be opening in early summer 2022.

 Brewhouse Yard has been part of Nottingham’s changing story and important cloth trades for hundreds of years; affecting the lives of many of the city’s different communities.